Concert Venues & Directions

 Q: Are the concerts wheelchair accessible?

-- A: Both The Farmers’ Museum and the Otesaga Resort Hotel are fully wheelchair accessible.
+- A: The Otesaga Resort Hotel is fully wheelchair accessible.

 Q: What are my dining options?

 - A: From the elegance of the Otesaga Resort Hotel to a picnic in the park, Cooperstown has a wide variety of dining experiences to fit every budget and taste.
 Fresh local produce is served in many of our restaurants complimented by libations from our breweries, wineries and cider mills.
-You can even rent a boat and dine on the lake watching the sun set behind our beautiful unspoiled landscape.
 For more information, visit the Cooperstown Chamber of Commerce.

 Q: Do you accommodate Group Tours?